🎙️

 👤 Who Should Listen

-• Couples looking to enhance intimacy, communication, and pleasure in their relationship.
+• Partners looking to enhance intimacy, communication, and mutual pleasure in their relationships.

 🔑 Key Takeaways

-6. 6.Testosterone levels have declined by 25% since the late 1990s, influenced by factors like obesity, diabetes, ultra-processed food, and endocrine-disrupting chemicals.
+7. 7.Testosterone levels have declined by approximately 25% since the late 1990s, influenced by factors like endocrine-disrupting chemicals, obesity, and poor sleep [69:17].

 💡 Key Concepts Explained